uschpc/USC-BackendAI-Testing-Docs/mpi-and-multinode.md

 sub2  slots=62
 sub3  slots=62
 ```
-where `slots=62` shows the number of CPU cores that each of your nodes have and number of subs depend on the size of the cluster that you launched.
+`slots=62` shows the number of CPU cores that each of your nodes have and the number of subs depend on the size of the cluster that you launched.

-This is the whole recipe.
-The rest of this page explains the non-obvious flags and how to recognize the errors you will hit if you deviate from it.
+See below for explanations of the non-obvious flags and how to recognize common errors.

 ## Building

-### Use HPC-X, not the spack OpenMPI
+### Use HPC-X, not the Spack OpenMPI

-The spack `openmpi/5.0.5` module is built against Slurm/munge, which Topanga does not have, so its compiler wrappers fail before they can compile anything:
+The Spack `openmpi/5.0.5` module is built against slurm/munge, which Topanga does not have, so its compiler wrappers fail before they can compile anything:

 ```
 error while loading shared libraries: libmunge.so.2: cannot open shared object file